From Concept to Prototype to Market for Your New Electronic Product

 If you go through this course, actively participate, and do the work necessary including the assignments, then I'm confident you will make a transformation that will allow you to succeed with your project!

-In fact, I'll give your money back up until 30 days AFTER the course finishes on May 5th if you did the work but got no results.
+In fact, I'll give your money back up to 365 days after purchasing if you did the work but got no results.

 Of course, I can never guarantee that your project will be a success.
 But, I can guarantee that if you engage throughout this course you will leave with the knowledge needed to meet your goals.